palsp/terra-todo-list/contracts/todo/README.md

 # Terra Todo List

+If you wish to deploy the contract manually, Please follow this guide.

 ## Build the Contract

 To build your contract, run the following command.
 This will check for any preliminary errors before optimizing.